Michael Bennet has withdrawn his candidacy.

 - He now says he would restart talks on the TPP, because the countries involved “went ahead without us” and the United States must compete with China in the region.

-- He has said that Trump’s renegotiation of the North American Free Trade Agreement (NAFTA) must include provisions to improve U.S. access to Canadian dairy markets and maintain existing agricultural market access.
+- He argued that Trump’s renegotiation of the North American Free Trade Agreement (NAFTA), the U.S.-Mexico-Canada Agreement (USMCA), must include provisions to improve U.S. access to Canadian dairy markets and maintain existing agricultural market access.

 Bennet supports U.S. efforts to recognize Venezuelan opposition leader Juan Guaido and calls for additional aid and other support for Venezuelans amid the country’s economic and humanitarian crisis.

 - Bennet calls the regime of Nicolas Maduro “illegitimate” and supports Guaido, who was recognized by the United States and most South American and European countries as rightful interim president of Venezuela in 2019.

 - He cosponsored 2019 legislation that authorizes $400 million in humanitarian aid to Venezuela and its neighbors, among other measures.
 He has also called on Trump to grant Venezuelans temporary protected status (TPS), to allow them to live and work in the United States for a period of time.

 - He says that as president he would immediately reach out to the leaders of El Salvador, Guatemala, Honduras, and Mexico to begin addressing the migration crisis in Central America.